AllTheCodeThatVictorWroteInBali/beverly/docs/src/components/text.md

 - use text for supporting copy and short explanations
 - keep it legible in dense layouts
 - let the surrounding layout control spacing and alignment
+- prefer concise, direct wording over ornamental writing

+## Accessibility

+Text should maintain strong legibility and proper contrast across themes.
+Supporting text should not become visually subtle in a way that hurts readability or comprehension.